 It can happen to anyone.
-Maybe you’ve been buried by a big project at work, dealing with a family crisis or illness, or just so overwhelmed by the task of gathering all your tax documents and receipts that the April 15th tax deadline came and went.
+Maybe you’ve been buried by a big project at work, dealing with a family crisis or illness, or just so overwhelmed by the task of gathering all your tax documents and receipts that the April 15 tax deadline (July 15 for 2019 returns) came and went.

 You didn’t file your tax return.
 You didn’t even request an extension.
 Now, you don’t know what to do.

 First, don’t panic.
 IRS Special Agents won’t be storming your home.
 But it is essential to get in compliance as soon as possible.
 Here is some advice for doing just that, whether you’re owed a refund or you owe tax to the IRS.

 If You’re Due a Refund